iLuiszin/movie-project-DNC/README.md

 <div style="text-align: justify">
   This project was based on the figma available in module 7 of the Training in Technology at the DNC School, React and SASS were used to create this web-site.
+  To display all the movies and their details available, the consumption of The Movie DB API was performed.
 </div>

 ## 📁 Access the Project